mzxio/red/transcription/the story/book one/Walking down the old train tracks.md

 I tell him I didn’t want to upset him or the dog.
 He shakes his head.
 Comes down, takes my hand, leads me through.

 His hand was dry, dirty.
 On my hand there’s dirt and grease now.
 Stains where he touched my shoulder.
 I smell the grease and sweat.
 Marks of hard work and friendship.

-A precious gift in that fading light.
+Precious gifts in fading light.